arduino/ArduinoCore-samd/README.md

 * On the L21, SERCOM5 is in a low power domain.
 The Fm+ and HS modes of I2C (wire) are not supported.
 * The SAML and SAMC have double-buffered TCs, which are supported in the core.
 * The CHANGE and RISING interrupt modes on pin A31 do not seem to work properly on the L21.
+* When using pin A31 as UART RX, in Arduino, pinMode(31, INPUT_PULLUP) must be called before SerialX.begin().
 * The L21 has two performance levels that affect power consumption.
 During powerup, the L21 starts at the lowest performance level (PL0).
   The startup code changes to the highest performance level (PL2) in order to support 48MHz and USB (among other things).
 * Two Flash Wait States are inserted for the L21 and C21 (the D21/D11 use one wait state).